ottuco/ottu-py/README.md

 print(response["response"]["checkout_url"])
 ```
 3. Complete the checkout manually using the checkout URL.
-Make sure to save the card in the checkout page.
 4. Now, create the session whenever you want to charge the customer using the saved card.
       * Get the card token
          ```python